clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

    :command:`CTRL + ALT + F2` or remotely login over SSH.

 #.
-Navigate into the directory where the NVIDIA installer was downloaded.
+Navigate to the directory where the NVIDIA installer was downloaded.

    .. code-block:: bash